 A second-pole permit is a 365-day permit, but you must also have an unexpired one-day, seven-day or 365-day Utah fishing or combination license in order to use it.
-(A second-pole permit is not valid unless it's accompanied by a valid fishing or combination license.)
 Only the person to whom the second-pole permit is issued can use the permit.